BraadMartin/simple-graphql-api/readme.txt

 /wp-json/graph/v1/any/?posts={:ids}&post_fields=xxx,xxx&terms={:ids}&term_fields=xxx,xxx&comments={:ids}&comment_fields=xxx,xxx
 `

-To query the **/posts/** endpoint send a request to `/wp-json/graph/v1/posts/{:ids}?fields=xxx,xxx` where `{:ids}` is a comma separated list of the post ids you want and `xxx,xxx` is a comma separated list of the fields you want, and you'll get only those fields back.
+To return specific posts by ID from the **/posts/** endpoint send a request to `/wp-json/graph/v1/posts/{:ids}?fields=xxx,xxx` where `{:ids}` is a comma separated list of the post ids you want and `xxx,xxx` is a comma separated list of the fields you want, and you'll get only those fields back.

 Request: